vedantlahane/xandar-lab/README.md

 This repository currently implements the Practice module, one of the core building blocks of the Xandar-Lab ecosystem.

+Landing
+Minimal monochrome hero with a single CTA into the lab; marketing view sits under `(marketing)` with the same aesthetic.
+Copy keeps focus tight and highlights that more modules are coming.

 ✨ Why Xandar-Lab?
 Most learning workflows today are fragmented: